Jopseps/Jopseps-mod-downloader/README.md

 ## Changelog

 ### Version 1.1 (2026-02-24)
-- Added smart config validation at launch — missing or invalid settings are prompted interactively instead of failing silently
+- Added smart config validation.
-- Added save-to-config option — entered values can be saved to `config.ini` for future sessions
+- Added save to config option and entered values can be saved to `config.ini` for future sessions
 - Full URL pasting support (the `&` character in URLs no longer causes issues on Windows)
-- Both `.bat` and `.py` now have the same features
+- `Q` now responds instantly without needing to enter.

 ### Version 1.0 (2025-10-08)
 - Initial release